 A Spanish cafe breakfast is usually a pleasant experience, and this one was no exception.

-The only thing was that getting the bill took so long that we missed the bus we had planned on taking to Málaga.
+The only downside was that getting the bill took so long that we missed the bus we had planned on taking to Málaga.

-Translated from the original text Granadan keittiössä traditiot kohtaavat by Mirva Lempiäinen.
+Translated from the original Finnish text Granadan keittiössä traditiot kohtaavat by Mirva Lempiäinen.

 Mirva is a US-educated travel writer from Finland living in the French Caribbean.